Objectives:

 Student Activity

-Students shift from the history of the Bill of Rights to the specific rights it protects.
-They examine the full text of the First Amendment and a brief explanation of its “five freedoms,” then complete a drag-and-drop activity matching each freedom to an example of how it limits government action.
-Students read the full text of the Bill of Rights in The Bill of Rights and use a graphic organizer to restate each of the first ten amendments in their own words.
-They then consult summaries in A 3-minute guide to the Bill of Rights and The Bill of Rights: What Does It Say? to refine or revise their paraphrases.
+Students transition from the history of the Bill of Rights to a close look at the specific rights it protects.
+They read the full text of the First Amendment and a brief explanation of its “five freedoms,” then complete a drag-and-drop activity matching each freedom (religion, speech, press, assembly, petition) to an example of how it limits government power.
+Next, students read the full text of the Bill of Rights and use a graphic organizer to restate each of the ten amendments in their own words.
+They then consult resources such as the video A 3-minute guide to the Bill of Rights and the article The Bill of Rights: What Does It Say? to refine and revise their summaries of each amendment.

 Teacher Moves